stormchaserroleplaying/stormchaserRPG/Species/Common/HalfElf/index.md

 Half-elves stand taller than humans but shorter than elves.
 They inherit the lean build and comely features of their elven lineage, but their skin colour is normally dictated by their human side.
 While half-elves retain the pointed ears of elves, theirs are more rounded and less pronounced.
 Their eyes feature an exotic range of colours from amber or violet to emerald green and deep blue.
 However, this pattern changes for half-elves of dark elf descent.
 Such elves are almost unfailingly marked with the white or silver hair of the drow parent and, more often than not, have dusky gray skin that takes on a purplish or bluish tinge in the right light, while their eye colour usually favors that of the human parent.

 ## Features
-Your half-elf character has some qualities in common with elves and some with humans.
+Your half-elf character has some features in common with elves and some with humans.

 ### Attribute Score Increase
 Your Dexterity score and one other physical attribute of your choice increase by 1.